mecmartini/soulweb-docs/docs/drupal/drupal_vm.md

     cd /var/www/yourprojectnamevm/drupal
     composer install

+We'll use the [Configuration Installer](https://www.drupal.org/project/config_installer) profile to install your drupal site with your configuration.

 Be sure to already have it in your `Drupal` project as `composer` dependencies (check the `composer.json`).
 If not, add it to your `composer` requirements: